AbidaNoaman/computer-vision-cifar10-lab/README.md

 # computer-vision-cifar10-lab
 Image classifier using ResNet18 transfer learning on CIFAR-10
-# Replace this entire README with the markdown below:

 # CIFAR-10 Mini Image Classifier
 ## Transfer Learning with ResNet18 and PyTorch